Mon–Fayette Expressway: Pennsylvania

 Past this interchange, the toll road winds north through more woodland and reaches a diamond interchange at Coyle Curtain Road, which provides access to the communities of Charleroi and Donora to the east.
 PA Turnpike 43 heads into Carroll Township and makes a sharp curve to the west, continuing through more rural areas.
 The tollway curves north again near a mine and comes to the PA 136 exit.
 The Mon–Fayette Expressway crosses the Mingo Creek Viaduct into Union Township and continues north through wooded areas with some fields and mines.
 Farther north, the highway comes to a diamond interchange serving Finleyville-Elrama Road.
 Past this interchange, PA Turnpike 43 curves to the northeast.
 The tollway enters Jefferson Hills in Allegheny County, where it continues through more rural areas.
-The toll road reaches the Jefferson Hills mainline toll plaza and continues northeast, with the median widening and the road narrowing to one lane in each direction as it comes to a bridge over PA 51.
+The toll road reaches the Jefferson Hills toll gantry and continues northeast, with the median widening and the road narrowing to one lane in each direction as it comes to a bridge over PA 51.
 The Mon–Fayette Expressway continues a short distance to its current northern terminus, where the traffic lanes turn west as Jefferson Boulevard and head to PA 51.